Due Date: September 10 @11:59pm

 - Optimist, Pessimist, Analyst: advocate, challenge, analyze ideas;

 - Develop a set of team process guidelines to include:

 - How conflicts will be resolved.

-- On your github repo (which I will create for you after the teams are formed) add all of this semester's milestones as milestones in your github Issues.
+- On your github repo (once I create it) add all of this semester's milestones as Milestones in your github Issues.
 Set the correct due date on them.
 Make them look like this.